 BETTY MCARDLE, OREGON

 Betty McArdle serves as Program Director of Community Media Assistance Project (CMAP).
 She grew up in the radio community and has assisted radio engineers in their work with community radio.
 She has 15 years of professional experience with community outreach and public involvement.
 She has worked with many citizens groups as a volunteer over the past 40 years.
-Before CMAP Betty served as a contract events coordinator teaching Naturescaping, or chemical free landscaping using native plants and environmentally friendly gardening practices.
-Betty has served as a staff member with Oregon Environmental Council and as a board member of other environmental groups before joining NCAP’s board.
+Before CMAP Betty served as a contract events coordinator teaching Naturescaping, or chemical free landscaping, using native plants and environmentally friendly gardening practices.
+Betty has served as a staff member with Oregon Environmental Council and as a board member with other environmental groups before joining NCAP’s board.
 Board member since 5/21/05.

 Deirdre Bump, OREGON

 Deirdre grew up in the Northeast and has lived in Eugene for 12 years.
 She has studied Education and Plant Biology at Lane Community College and Rutgers University.
 Deirdre became involved with environmental causes at an early age and has worked as a Campus Organizer and Assistant Office Director for NJPIRG/ Clean Water Watch.
 Currently Deirdre is involved with Urban Farming and has revamped her West Eugene property into a thriving organic urban homestead.
 She is an avid chef and enjoys canning and fermenting foods.
 Deirdre is the mother of four children and is dedicated to furthering the organics movement through lifestyle and activism.
 Board member since 3/28/13.